 When it comes to casino gaming, there are only a handful of legal online gambling states.
 New Jersey leads the US in online casino revenue, with Pennsylvania’s up and coming mobile casino market showing signs of major growth.
 This is not surprising considering NJ was the first to market with legal online gambling platforms on a massive scale.
 While these two states lead the field in the US market, Delaware was the first US state to pass legislation legalizing online casinos.

-New Jersey, Pennsylvania, West Virginia, and Delaware are the only four states where online casinos are currently live.
-Michigan legalized online casinos, but the launch of mobile casino platforms is still pending.
+New Jersey, Pennsylvania, West Virginia, Delaware, and Michigan are the only five states where online casinos are currently live.
 No other states are likely to legalize online casinos anytime soon.
 This means that any growth in legal US online gambling will come from the expansion of online sports betting.

 Leaders In The US Online Casino Market